 We may be familiar with the Holy Spirit’s work as Comforter, but have we really thought about how truly comforting The Comforter is?

-One of the first comforts we experience when we receive the Baptism in the Holy Spirit (Acts 1:4,5,8; Luke 24:49), is a firm and abiding conviction that we are indeed a child of Yahuwah Elohim [the LORD God].
+One of the first comforts we experience when we receive the Baptism in the Holy Spirit (Acts 1:4,5,8; Luke 24:49), is a firm and abiding conviction that we are indeed a child of Yahuwah Elohim [the Hebrew name for the LORD God].

 This strong conviction of being one of His children, is a greater and deeper confidence than what happened to us when we experienced our New Birth: